 A little advice for navigating the trail – you will reach a fork in the track, keep right and you’ll soon know you’re heading in the right direction when you reach a section of old, carved stepping stones.
 Keep on from here and you’ll reach the base of the falls.

-Due to the nature of the shallow water hole and how it’s lined with quite large rocks, Zillie Falls doesn’t make for a great waterfall to swim in.
+Due to the nature of the shallow water hole and how it’s lined with quite large rocks, it doesn’t make for a great waterfall to swim in.

 If you’re looking to swim in a waterfall, head to the neighboring Millaa Millaa Falls or Ellinjaa Falls, which are both parts of the Atherton Tablelands Waterfall Circuit.

-WHAT TO EXPECT AT ZILLIE FALLS
+WHAT TO EXPECT

-Try to send the drone up to get some birds-eye shots or simply chill in the picnic area and experience some downtime with your friends and family, enjoying some quality food with the acoustics of falling water in the background.
+Try to send the drone up to get some birds-eye shots or chill in the picnic area and experience some downtime with your friends and family, enjoying some quality food with the acoustics of falling water in the background.

-If you’re looking for more of an adventure, head down the Zillie Falls Trail, keeping an eye out for the extensive Australian wildlife.
+If you’re looking for more of an adventure, head down the trail, keeping an eye out for the extensive Australian wildlife.

 Take a dip in the shallow rock pools to cool off or climb around, behind the falls and explore the depths of the cave.

-Zillie Falls is a photographer’s heaven.
-From the nature surrounding the falls, the rock pools, the textures of the rocks, and of course, the main attraction itself.
+This location is a photographer’s heaven, from the nature surrounding the falls, the rock pools, the textures of the rocks, and of course, the main attraction itself.

-See away a day, exploring Zillie Falls and the surrounding area, soaking up the sun, and really enjoy this lesser-explored part of Australia.
+See away a day, explore the surrounding area, soak up the sun, and really enjoy this lesser-explored part of Australia.

 When you’re done, hit the road and head back to your accommodation, stopping at The Falls Treehouse Cafe for some road trip snacks and a great coffee to see you through the drive home.